A 200 Hour Yoga Teacher Training Designed By the Military Community, For the Military Community

 Cost to participate in the MRYTT: $4000.00

-Payments can be made over time as long as the last payment is received before our time together at Wild Rice Retreat.
+Payments can be made over time as long as the last payment is received before our time together at the Himalayan Institute.
 Partial scholarships are available upon request.
-Participant is responsible for making travel arrangements to/from Wild Rice Retreat.
+Participant is responsible for making travel arrangements to/from Himalayan Institute.

 Tuition includes: